Dr Lolita Desiree Winnaar

-Dr Lolita Winnaar is a Senior Research Manager in the Education and Skills Development research programme at the Human Sciences Research Council (HSRC).
+Dr Lolita Winnaar is a Senior Research Specialist in the Inclusive Economic Development (IED) research programme at the Human Sciences Research Council (HSRC).
 One of her research foci is in the area of school effectiveness with a magnified look at school climate and the psychosocial aspects of schooling.
 She strongly believes that by improving the schooling environment in which students find themselves, this would lead to improved safety within schools, reduced levels of school based violence which will lead to an environment conducive to learning.
 With a strong link to her statistics and research methodology background, she has a keen interest in pushing her analytical knowledge and applying statistical modelling, particularly multilevel modelling, to better understand the basic education landscape.

-Dr Winnaar has co-authored four monographs (books): TIMSS 2015 Grade 9 national report: understanding mathematics and achievement amongst Grade 9 learners in South Africa.
+Winnaar has co-authored four monographs (books) including: TIMSS 2015 Grade 9 national report: understanding mathematics and achievement amongst Grade 9 learners in South Africa.
 (2018, HSRC Press); Beyond Benchmarks.
 What twenty years of TIMSS data tell us about South African education?
-(2015, HSRC Press); Mathematics and science achievement at South African schools in TIMSS 2003 (2006, HSRC Press); Millennium Development Goals: Country Report 2015.
-(2015, Pretoria: Statistics South Africa).
-Eight chapters in books: Schooling to post-schooling transitions: evidence from a youth longitudinal study.
-Chapter in book: Post-School Education and the Labour Market in South Africa?
-(2019, HSRC Press); Millennium Development Goal 1: eradicate extreme poverty and hunger 2015 (2015, Pretoria: Statistics South Africa); Millennium Development Goal 2: achieve universal primary education 2015 (2015, Pretoria: Statistics South Africa); Millennium Development Goal 3: promote gender equality and empower women 2015 (2015, Pretoria: Statistics South Africa); Millennium Development Goal 4: Reduce child mortality 2015 (2015, Pretoria: Statistics South Africa); Millennium Development Goal 5: Improve maternal health 2015 (2015, Pretoria: Statistics South Africa); Millennium Development Goal 6: combat HIV/AIDS, malaria and other diseases 2015 (2015, Pretoria: Statistics South Africa); Millennium Development Goal 7: ensure environmental sustainability 2015 (2015, Pretoria: Statistics South Africa).
-She has published ten journal articles in accredited journals; co-authored three policy briefs, seven HSRC Review articles, numerous client reports and presented at national and international conferences.
+(2015, HSRC Press).
+She has also authored eight chapters in books including: Schooling to post-schooling transitions: evidence from a youth longitudinal study; Millennium Development Goal 1: eradicate extreme poverty and hunger 2015.
+She has also published ten journal articles in accredited journals; co-authored three policy briefs, eight HSRC Review articles, numerous client reports and presented at national and international conferences.